Philipp Meyer: The Son

 With The Son, Meyer sought to write "[...] a modernist take on the American creation myth.
 I didn't want the characters to be mythological figures, the way they're presented to us as kids in movies and in some books."
 The writing took five years.

 The Son was published in May 2013.
 It was described in press releases as "an epic of Texas", with the plot concerning "three generations of a Texas family: Eli, his son Pete and Pete’s daughter Jeanne.
 Each face their own challenges—Comanche raiders, border wars and a changing civilization, respectively."
 Meyer has described the novel-in-progress as "[a] partly historical novel about the rise of an oil and ranching dynasty in Texas, tracing the family from the earliest days of white settlement, fifty years of open warfare with the Comanche, the end of the frontier and the rise of the cattle industry, and transitioning into the modern (oil) age.
 The rise of Texas as a power pretty closely parallels America's rise to global power, for obvious reasons.
 And I wanted to write about the parts of America that are growing, rather than declining."

 Meyer has said that he has conceived The Son to be the second part of a trilogy of novels that began with American Rust.

 The Son was a finalist for the Pulitzer Prize for Fiction and won the Lucien Barrière Prize in France as well as the Prix Littérature-Monde in France.
 It was also long listed for the International Dublin Literary Award.

 The City

-Meyer's third novel will be published in 2024, according to sources online.
+Meyer's third novel will be published in 2026, according to sources online.
+Meyer has described The City as his longest and most ambitious book, which had taken nearly ten years to write.

-Meyer intended The City to be a modern take on Dante's Divine Comedy, with elements of magical realism and science fiction.
-The book is structured similarly to The Son, with multiple points of view and interlocking stories.
+Meyer intended The City to be a modern take on Dante's Divine Comedy, with elements of magical realism, dystopian fiction, and science fiction.
+It takes place at the end of the world.
+It is structured similarly to his other novels with multiple points of view, interlocking stories, and stories within stories.